mli227/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Overview of Code Structure
+This project extends the basic snake game by placing good food (yellow food) and bad foods (red foods) on the screen.
+If the snake eats good food, its size increases and score increases.
+Otherwise, the size shrinks and score decreases.
+The bad foods are set to initial size of 2.
+Every time the snake eats a good food, the bad foods doubles in size.
+Maximum bad foods for this game is set to 32.
+If the snake collides with itself or its size shrink to 0, the snake is dead.
+Besides the original snake game files, this project creates a "Food" class which can set the food type to good or bad and stores the SDL point to render food.
+The "Snake" class is updated with bool indicator "shrinking" and method "ShrinkBody".
+The "Game" class creates a vector of unique pointer point to newly placed foods, including good food and bad foods.
+The "PlaceFood" method and "Update" method are updated to be able to place and update both good food and bad foods.
+An "Occupied" method is added to check if a cell is been occupied or not.
+The "Renderer" class is updated to render both good food and bad foods.

+## Explanation of rubric satisfaction
+Besides satisfaction of basic rubric points.
+The extra points of satisfaction are:
+1. The project uses Object Oriented Programming techniques: this project creats new object "Food" to represent food object and has attributes and class methods.
+2. Classes use appropriate access specifiers for class members: All class data members in "Food" and other classes are explicitly specified as public, protected, or private.
+3. Class constructors utilize member initialization lists: "Food" class utilize member initialization lists for initialization.
+4. The project follows the Rule of 5: "Food" class defined all of copy constructor, copy assignment operator, move constructor, move assignment operator and destructor.
+5. The project uses move semantics to move data, instead of copying it, where possible: move semantics is used in "Food" class and "Game" class.
+6. The project uses smart pointers instead of raw pointers: unique pointer is used in "Game" class to manage foods.
+# CppND-Capstone-Snake-Game